mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 ### Use a standard QWERTY keyboard

-You can use Plover with a **standard keyboard**, but there are some **important limitations**.
-Stenography often requires you to **press 5 or 6 keys at once**, and sometimes as many as 16.
-Unfortunately, most keyboards **only recognize up to 1-6 keys at once**.
+**You can use Plover with a standard computer keyboard, but there are some important limitations.** Stenography often requires you to press 5 or 6 keys at once, and sometimes as many as 16.
+Unfortunately, most keyboards only recognize up to 1-6 keys at once.
 When you need to press more than 6 keys at once, you have to use a technique called "arpeggiating".
 See ["How it Works" for more information on arpeggiating](http://qwertysteno.com/Basics/HowItWorks.php).

 > **Note**: To write quickly, you'll need a keyboard with N-key rollover (NKRO), a machine designed for use with Plover, or a professional stenography machine.